 Interested in joining an existing virtual book club?
 Time magazine has some great recommendations for you to choose from.

 Popular before social distancing, group virtual movie nights are easy to host.
 There are multiple options you can choose from using Zoom or another third-party application.
-Here are the two most popular:
+Here are three of the most popular:

 - Zoom Screenshare: This is exactly what it sounds like.
 Use the share my screen function, so your group can watch a movie that you have already downloaded, or plan to stream.